VASCULAR | Beyond the routine

 1:55 PM - 2:05 PMAbstract

-Fibromuscular dysplasia is a clinically significant, nonatherosclerotic arterial disease which has been reported in most arterial beds common to Duplex Ultrasound imaging.
-Despite this, the disease can be understood by sonographers which leads to misdiagnosis or misinformed disease description.
+Fibromuscular dysplasia is a clinically significant, nonatherosclerotic arterial disease which has been reported in most arterial beds common to duplex ultrasound imaging.
+Despite this, the disease can be misunderstood by sonographers which leads to misdiagnosis or misinformed disease description.

 This presentation will detail the disease features identified on ultrasound, including velocity changes, flow derangement, vessel tortuosity and beading as well as an overview of optimal acoustic windows and patient positioning.
 Additionally, current literature recommendations for disease reporting and an explanation of why using ostial atherosclerotic velocity grading criteria to indicate the significance of fibromuscular dysplasia is inappropriate will be outlined.